Boeing 767: Accidents

-On November 1, 2011, LOT Polish Airlines Flight 16, a 767-300ER, safely landed at Warsaw Chopin Airport in Warsaw, Poland after a mechanical failure of the landing gear forced an emergency landing with the landing gear retracted.
-There were no injuries, but the aircraft involved was damaged and subsequently written off.
-At the time of the incident, aviation analysts speculated that it may have been the first instance of a complete landing gear failure in the 767's service history.
-Subsequent investigation determined that while a damaged hose had disabled the aircraft's primary landing gear extension system, an otherwise functional backup system was inoperative due to an accidentally deactivated circuit breaker.
+On November 1, 2011, LOT Polish Airlines Flight 16, a 767-300ER, safely landed at Warsaw Chopin Airport in Warsaw, Poland, after a mechanical failure of the landing gear forced an emergency landing with the landing gear retracted.
+There were no injuries, but the aircraft involved was damaged and written off.
+An investigation determined that while a damaged hose had disabled the aircraft's primary landing gear extension system, an otherwise functional backup system was inoperative due to an accidentally deactivated circuit breaker.

+On October 29, 2015, Dynamic Airways Flight 405, a 767-200ER, caught fire while taxiing to the runway at Hollywood International Airport.
+There were no fatalities, but 22 people were injured, 1 of them seriously.
+The aircraft was written off.

 On October 28, 2016, American Airlines Flight 383, a 767-300ER with 161 passengers and 9 crew members, aborted takeoff at Chicago O'Hare Airport following an uncontained failure of the right GE CF6-80C2 engine.
 The engine failure, which hurled fragments over a considerable distance, caused a fuel leak, resulting in a fire under the right wing.
 Fire and smoke entered the cabin.
 All passengers and crew evacuated the aircraft, with 20 passengers and one flight attendant sustaining minor injuries using the evacuation slides.